semgrep/semgrep/README.md

 2. [From the CLI](#option-2-getting-started-from-the-cli)

-For beginners, we recommend starting with the [Semgrep Cloud Platform](#option-2-getting-started-from-the-semgrep-cloud-platform-recommended) because it provides a visual interface, a demo project, result triaging and exploration workflows, and makes setup in CI/CD fast.
+For new users, we recommend starting with the [Semgrep Cloud Platform](#option-1-getting-started-from-the-semgrep-cloud-platform-recommended) because it provides a visual interface, a demo project, result triaging and exploration workflows, and makes setup in CI/CD fast.
 Scans are still local and code isn't uploaded.
 Alternatively, you can also start with the CLI and navigate the terminal output to run one-off searches.

 ### Option 1: Getting started from the Semgrep Cloud Platform (Recommended)